The Origin of the Distribution of Ancestors in Indonesia

 The arrival of the Deutero Malay race in Indonesia has been increasing over time.
 They then moved to look for a new place in the forest as their place of residence.
 In the end the Proto and Deutero Malays merged and became residents of the Indonesian archipelago.

-See also difference between a map and a globe
+See also difference between an s corp and c corp

 In later times they became difficult to distinguish.
 Proto Malay includes the population in Gayo and Alas in northern Sumatra and Toraja in Sulawesi.
 Meanwhile, all residents in the Indonesian archipelago except the Papuan population who live around the Papua islands are of the Deutero Malay race.